Distinguish a Reputable Breeder from a Bad Breeder - how to look for experience

 - Makes excuses for a lot of things, even when no excuse is necessary

-- Charges over high prices for pet quality kittens based on the color of their coats, or the size of it's body.
+- Charges overly high prices for pet quality kittens based on the color of their coats, or the size of the kitten's body.
 Only a cat up to the show standard registration is worth more than a standard pet price for it's breed and class.
-Standard Persian pet prices for pet cats without show qualities- regardless of it's color, or size or it's a mixed unacceptable breed ranges from $300-$700.00.
+Standard Persian pet prices for pet cats without show qualities, regardless of color or size or being a mixed unacceptable breed, ranges from $300-$700.

-Over the last year- several kitten farms have popped up on the net.
-They show wonderful pictures of cats and kittens for sell.
-Beware- BE-WARNED!
+You've probably heard of puppy farms, but did you know the same thing can happen with cat breeders?
+Over the last year, several kitten farms have popped up on the internet.
+They show wonderful pictures of cats and kittens for sale.
+Beware, BE WARNED!

-A kitten farm is one that all they are truly interested in, is the money!
-They are wonderful con artist!! they harm the breed standard- and profile, they harm the breeders, they harm all of us.
+A kitten farm is one that all they are truly interested in is the money!
+They are wonderful con artists!
+They harm the breed standard and profile.
+They harm the reputations of good, ethical breeders.
+They harm all of us.

-- No Grands champions in the breeding stock.
+- No Grand Champions in the breeding stock.
 None of the sires and dames are granded.
-Will claim champion lines without having shoed themselves.
+Will claim champion lines without having showed themselves.

-- Sells UN-accepted breeds- the breeds are not approved due to genetic faults behind them that have not yet been cleared.
+- Sells UN-accepted breeds (breeds are not approved due to genetic faults behind them that have not yet been cleared.)

-- Sells in large scales- has lots and lots of kittens.
+- Sells in large scales and has lots and lots of kittens.

-Kitten farms and kitten mills do not know the genetics and lines behind the cat- this will make for a cat in it's maturing years to die short lived, or on lots of medication, or not socialized at it could be.
-A Persian is a puppy- not a cat who stares at you.
-Some of these guys supply pet stores, and labs.
-Please do not support them- they need to stop breeding and save our cats and kittens from them.
-And please don't support a kitten farm based on their marketing and high priced pets- this doesn't make them less of a kitten farm- it just makes them MORE of a Con artist stealing your money!
-It isn't ethical to sell a pet kitten for $2000.00 and over dollars.
-GET to KNOW your Breeder.
+Kitten farms and kitten mills do not know the genetics and lines behind the cat.
+This can result in a cat in it's maturing years dying short lived, or on lots of medication, or not socialized at he/she could be.
+A Persian is like an active puppy, not a cat who stares at you.
+Some of these guys supply pet stores and labs.
+Please do not support them.
+They need to stop breeding and save our cats and kittens from them.
+And please don't support a kitten farm based on their marketing and high priced pets.
+This doesn't make them less of a kitten farm; it just makes them MORE of a con artist stealing your money!
+It isn't ethical to sell a pet kitten for $2000 or more.
+GET to KNOW your breeder.

-BACK YARD BREEDERS- are somewhat the same as kitten farmers / kitten mills- but in a very much smaller direction.
-They can have from one cat- to ???
+BACK YARD BREEDERS are somewhat the same as kitten farmers / kitten mills, but in a very much smaller direction.
+They can have from one cat- to who knows how many.
 Sometimes, a back yard breeder simply just doesn't know any better and needs to be educated.
 These people tend to advertise in the newspapers from low prices and up.

-And lastly- Sick Breeders also known as Hoarders- they are obsessed with cats- end up with way too many- and can not find homes for their kittens.
-They become collectors and usually have anywhere from 100 and up cats- can be from 1-3 breeds.
-Most often- they do not want you to visit them ever- will make arrangements in the PetsMart parking lot down the street from their house. (they love to puff their selves up too).
-Will always have a sincere excuse why the cat is dirty and or sick!
-Again- beware!
-If the breeders cats are sick- why? if they are dirty- why? too many to handle is normally the answer!
+Lastly, sick breeders also known as hoarders.
+They are obsessed with cats and end up with way too many, to the point where they cannot find homes for their kittens.
+They become collectors and usually have anywhere from 100 and up cats, usually from 1-3 breeds.
+Most often they do not want you to visit them ever, and will make arrangements in the PetSmart parking lot down the street from their house (they love to puff themselves up too).
+They will always have a sincere excuse as to why the cat is dirty and/or sick!
+Again, beware!
+If the breeders cats are sick, why? if they are dirty, why?
+Too many to handle is normally the answer!
 Cat disease and filth spreads like wildfires.
-Some times these people will have all of their cats end up at the SPCA.
+Sometimes these people will have all of their cats end up at the SPCA.
 Sometimes they send a cat just because they are tired of the cat.